Digital Devices and Online Services - Staff Use

-- Employees must at all times comply with state and federal laws relating to the use of communication devices.
-Using the department’s communication devices to seek out, access, store or send any material of an offensive, obscene, pornographic, threatening, abusive or defamatory nature is prohibited.
-Employees who do so may find themselves subject to criminal proceedings and or disciplinary action.
+- Staff must comply at all times with state and federal laws relating to the use of digital devices and online services.
+Those who do not comply may find themselves subject to criminal proceedings and/or disciplinary action.

 - Audience and applicability

 - All staff in schools and corporate offices, including contractors.

 - Applies to both department-supplied and personal digital devices accessing the department's online services, including network, email and desktop and mobile applications.